 It is correct to go to the hosts of the party and shake their hands good bye, and to also shake the hands of everyone else at the gathering, even when there are a lot of people there.
 Seriously, the typical casual shout of "Good-bye everybody!" and a big wave to the whole group, is not considered the usual polite way to leave a party.

 Me despido, gracias por todo.

 Tengo que retirarme, gracias por todo.

-Are a polite way of saying, "I must take leave now, thank you for everything."
+Are polite ways of saying, "I must leave now, thank you for everything."